HPC Clusters

 Cluster Options

 If your HPC cluster uses a different scheduler, refer to the Nextflow executor documentation for more information on configuring the right executor.
-Beyond changing queue names as described above, this could be as simple as modifying the executor directives for the sherlock and sherlock_hq profiles in runscripts/nextflow/config.template.
+Beyond the changes above, you will at least need to modify the executor directives for the sherlock and sherlock_hq profiles in runscripts/nextflow/config.template and for the hqWorker process in runscripts/nextflow/template.nf.
 Additionally, you will need to replace the SLURM submission directives in runscripts.workflow.main() with equivalent directives for your scheduler.

 HyperQueue